99markets/challenges/mobile.md

 a) List the stocks the user has stored as favourites.

-b) Shows the details for one stock.
+b) Show the details for one stock.

-To retrieve the information you can use these two endpoints created by the Backend team: xx xx
+To retrieve the information, you can use these two endpoints created by the Backend team: xx xx